zero2ds/In2Research_Ria_Hoondle/Week_5/README.md

 # Ria's Week 5 progress
 ## Circular bar plot created based upon the fundamentals.csv data
 ##### This plot was made using the tidyverse and viridis package - The yellow section represents the Cash.
 Ratio, the green section represents the Current.Ratio and the purple section represents the Gross.Margin.
+The code for this graph was very complex due to the circular style, it was necessary to create gaps between the ticker symbol groups and a grid foundation structure.

 <img width="488" alt="Screen Shot 2022-08-02 at 14 45 17" src="https://user-images.githubusercontent.com/78815761/182390147-d4357273-61dd-42a9-aa16-d05b5edc967b.png">